Glåmos Municipality

+Prior to its dissolution in 1964, the 238.9 km2 municipality was the 337th largest by area out of the 689 municipalities in Norway.
+Glåmos Municipality was the 656th most populous municipality in Norway with a population of about 703.
+The municipality's population density was 2.9 PD/km2 and its population had decreased by 19.6% over the previous 10-year period.

-The municipality had some old copper mines located in the mountains near the village that used to supply the Røros Copper Works in the nearby town of Røros.
+The municipality had copper mines located in the mountains near the village that used to supply the Røros Copper Works in the nearby town of Røros.

-History
+General information

-The parish of Glåmos was established as a municipality in 1926 when the large municipality of Røros was split into four separate municipalities: Glåmos (population: 983), Brekken (population: 1,098), Røros landsogn (population: 701), and the town of Røros (population: 2,284).
+The parish of Glåmos was established as a municipality on 1 January 1926 when the large Røros Municipality was split into four parts: Brekken Municipality (population: 1,098) in the northeast, Glåmos Municipality (population: 983) in the north, Røros landsogn (population: 701) in the south and west, and the central area surrounding the town of Røros (population: 2,284) remained as a much smaller Røros Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the four municipalities of Glåmos (population: 700), Brekken (population: 964), Røros landsogn (population: 482), and the town of Røros (population: 3,063) were all reunited under the name Røros.
+On 1 January 1964, Brekken Municipality (population: 964), Glåmos Municipality (population: 700), and Røros landsogn (population: 482) were all merged with Røros Municipality (population: 3,063) to form a new, larger Røros Municipality.

 Name

 The municipal name is a relatively new construction.
 It was chosen to represent the area around the river Glåma, near the mouth of the lake Aursunden.
 The first element is based on the name of the river Glåma (glaumr or raumr) which may mean "loud noise" or "thunder".
 The last element comes from the Old Norse word óss which means "river mouth".